 1. Hismile: Influencer-fueled global ecommerce powerhouse

 Hismile is known for home tooth-whitening kits that have taken the world by storm.
-The brand launched in 2014 with its two founders’ $20,000 investment; in 2020, it saw an estimated $250 million revenue.
+The brand launched in 2014 with its two founders’ $20,000 investment, which they turned into $200 million in revenue within six years.

-In its early days, Hismile grew by working with micro-influencers in Australia and worked its way up to household names like Kylie and Kendall Jenner.
+In its early days, Hismile grew by working with micro-influencers in Australia and worked its way up to partnering with household names like Kylie and Kendall Jenner.

 “You must have all the other stuff in your business churning at 100% before even thinking about reaching out to one of these big names,” Nik Mirkovic, co-founder of Hismile, told Collabstr.